×

 Korean vs Santali Difficulty

 The Korean vs Santali difficulty level basically depends on the number of Korean Alphabets and Santali Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Korean and Santali are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Korean and Santali, which language is harder to learn?
-Time required to learn Korean is 88 weeks while to learn Santali time required is Not Available.
+Time required to learn Korean is 88 weeks while to learn Santali time required is 44 weeks.